nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

 As an application researcher, we recommend that you first try to express your problem in the following form since it gives access to several efficient routines associated with the NEP, in turn making it possible to use many NEP-solvers.
-A problem that can be expressed as a (short) sum of products of matrices and functions is called by objects of the type [`SPMF`](types.md#SPMF-1) in NEP-PACK.
+A problem that can be expressed as a (short) sum of products of matrices and functions can be represnted with the type [`SPMF`](types.md#SPMF-1) (sum of products of matrices and functions) in NEP-PACK.
 For instance, a problem with three terms
 ```math
 M(λ) = A+λB+e^{\sin(λ/2)}C